 “I don’t want to convert anybody, I just want to know,” Davis said.
 “Once I know what the problem is, then I can figure out a solution to address it.”

-Eventually Davis befriended the Grand Dragon.
-He invited Kelly to his gigs, to his house, introduced him to his friends and they would have dinner together.
+Eventually Davis befriended Roger Kelly, the Grand Dragon.
+Davis invited Kelly to his gigs, to his house, introduced him to his friends and they would have dinner together.
 When Kelly was promoted to Imperial Wizard (the national leader of the KKK), he began to invite Davis over to his house and to Klan rallies.

 Davis proceeded to show a CNN clip of a reporter interviewing Roger Kelly inside of Daryl Davis’s home.